- Read our review guidelines

 The simple answer is yes, neoprene is waterproof.
 It’s also resistant to oil and heat.
 Because of the way in which wetsuits and neoprene clothing is stitched and glued, the seams are sealed in order to give it extra resistance to water.

-Testing Different Types of Water Resistant Fabrics
+Video: Testing Different Types of Water Resistant Fabrics

 Blind stitching is a common method of stitching seams on neoprene clothing, where the seam is stitched inside out and the stitch doesn’t go all the way through, leaving no holes on the outside.
 Seams are often then glued or taped for added durability.